anomaly/prestans-docs/source/types.rst

     9TXL0Y4OHwAAAABJRU5ErkJggg==" alt="Red dot"/>
     <!-- Courtesy Wikipedia -->

-``prestans.types.DataURLFile`` decodes the file Data URL Scheme encoded file and give access to the content and meta information.
+``Prestans.types.DataURLFile`` decodes the file Data URL Scheme encoded file and give access to the content and meta information.
 If you are using a traditional Web server like Apache, ``DataURLFile`` provides a ``save`` method to write the uploaded contents out, if you are on a Cloud infrastructure e.g Google AppEngine, you can use the ``file_contents`` property to get the decoded file.

 DataURLFile can restrict uploads based on mime types.

 .. code-block:: python

-    class Album(prestans.types.Model):
+    class Album(Prestans.types.Model):

         ... other attributes
-        album_art =  prestans.types.DataURLFile(allowed_mime_types=['image/jpeg', 'image/png', 'image/gif'])
+        album_art =  Prestans.types.DataURLFile(allowed_mime_types=['image/jpeg', 'image/png', 'image/gif'])

 Using Models to write Responses